undkonsorten/typo3-cute-mailing/Documentation/Editor/Index.rst

 Prepare newsletter sending
 --------------------------

-There needs to be at least one Sysfolder with Doktype "Cute Mailing".
+There needs to be at least one Sysfolder as :ref:`Cute Mailing Module folder <configuration_setup_sysfolder>`.
 Editors can manage newsletter data via the "Newsletter" Module.

+**Create recipient lists first.**

 For the time being, recipient lists can only be managed via the default list module.
 Select the "List" Module in the module column and then pick the newsletter SysFolder in the page tree.

-Create recipient lists first.
+There you should create new data with Type CuteMailing -> Recipient List.

 .. tip::